-The school provides both master and doctoral programs in translation.
-The mater programs not only covers applied translation directions in multi-language interpretation, Chinese-English simultaneous interpretation, Chinese-English conference interpretation and Chinese-English translation and interpretation, but also offers master of research in interpretation theory and practice, translation and cross-cultural studies.
+The school provides both master's and doctoral programs in translation.
+The mater's programs not only covers applied translation directions in multi-language interpretation, Chinese-English simultaneous interpretation, Chinese-English conference interpretation and Chinese-English translation and interpretation, but also offers master of research in interpretation theory and practice, translation and cross-cultural studies.
 The doctoral programs also have several directions including interpretation research and translation research.
 As of June 2021, the school had a total of 262 students, who after graduation will work in ministries and commissions, government foreign affairs offices, state-owned enterprises, multinational companies, universities and institutions, and in similar positions.

 On May 8, 2008, the school joined the Conférence Internationale Permanente d’Instituts Universitaires de Traducteurs et Interprètes (CIUTI) as the first Chinese member.